f2prateek/dart/README.md

 }
 ```

-The Henson annotation processor will generate the Henson navigator class (used above) in a package that is :
+The Henson annotation processor will generate the `Henson` navigator class (used above) in a package that is :
 * either the package specified by the `dart.henson.package` annotation processor option
 * or if no such option is used, in the common package of all annotated activities.
-See the Javadoc of HensonExtraProcessor for more details.
+See the Javadoc of `HensonExtraProcessor` for more details.

 Bonus
 -----
-As you can see from the examples above, using both Dart & Henson not only provides a very structured generated navigation layer and conveninent DSLs; it also allows to wrap/unwrap parcelables automatically.
+As you can see from the examples above, using both Dart & Henson not only provides a very structured generated navigation layer and convenient DSLs; it also allows to wrap/unwrap parcelables automatically.

 Parceler
 -------------------------